-There are many things in life that need to cause some fear.
+Many things in life need to cause some fear for you to stay safe.
 Fear is a natural part of life – a healthy warning sign that there are things in the world that represent danger.
 There's nothing wrong with fear.
 As the saying goes:

 The problem isn't fear.
 The problem is irrational fear.
 The problem is when your fears cause you to change your lifestyle and run your life in a way that no fear should.
 When you have something – or many things – that cause you intense, irrational fear, then you have developed a phobia.

 The word irrational can be offensive to some people.
 After all, the fear seems very real – and in some cases, there may be a reason to have that fear.
 But even a legitimate fear can be irrational depending on the way that it runs your life.

 For example, let's say you have a fear of snakes – known as Ophidiophobia.
 Snakes can be dangerous – there are many poisonous snakes – but 99.99% of the time there are no snakes around you, and even if there were, snakes don't bite on a whim.
 In fact, in the United States, you have a 1 in 48,942,807 chance of being killed by a snake.

 You have a better chance of dying in an earthquake (1 in 9,788,561).
 You have a better chance of being struck by lightning (1 in 576,000).
 There are reasons that someone may want to fear a poisonous snake since snakes can be dangerous and possibly cause pain.
 But if you change your life to address that fear, you're likely suffering from a phobia.